 Today, people expect to be able to watch anything, anytime, on any screen.
 Sometimes, getting the full experience can even mean watching on multiple screens simultaneously.
 Eighty percent of sports viewers say they use a computer or smartphone while watching live sports on TV.
-They use the devices to search for player stats, live scores, messaging other fans, and watching related videos.
-In addition, 30% of sports fans say they stream live sports on their phone or tablet – it would be nice to lure the “live streamers” to your stadium though, right?
+They use the devices to search for player stats and live scores, message other fans, and watch related videos.
+In addition, 30% of sports fans say they stream live sports on their phone or tablet - it would be nice to lure the “live streamers” to your stadium though, right?
 Let’s take a look at how you can do that.

 We recently posted this blog about research-obsessed consumers, but it’s worth mentioning again.
 The blog, based on a Google study, explains how planning for an event increases the excitement.
 The research process is even becoming part of the experience itself and it helps build anticipation.

 We know that generally, sports fans are an enthusiastic crowd, but we want to get them even more excited.
 As explained, a lot of fans prefer to watch the games at home flanked by all of their devices, but what if we could make them use the devices before the game to lure them to your stadium?

 With a dynamic mapping solution, you can potentially do that.
 By using the application as a build-up before game day, you can push attendees exciting notifications or maybe even exclusive short videos with interviews, training, or tutorials with star players.
 This will benefit both your stadium and the team as fans will feel a closer and more personal relation to the players, and they will return this “favor” by supporting them in person on game days.